RAJ-PGA: Reasoning-Activated Jailbreak and Principle-Guided Alignment Framework for Large Reasoning Models: Introduction

-Previous studies on LLMs’ jailbreak~\cite{zou2023universal, shen2024anything, mehrotra2024tree} attribute the reasons for LLMs’ jailbreak to the target competition and generalization mismatch~\cite{wei2023jailbroken}, where the target competition refers to the competition between the LLMs’ instruction-following target and the safety target.
-In light of this, we assume that the LRMs’ jailbreak can also be attributed to the specific target competition.
-We delve into the generation process of LRMs and speculate that there is a reasoning target that causes LRMs to compromise safety for competition, as shown in Figure \ref{fig:introduction} (a).
-To verify this conjecture, we collect 40 instructions and rewrite them to get more concrete entities.
-The reasoning outputs of LRMs for these two types of questions are shown in Figure \ref{fig:introduction} (b).
+Previous studies on LLMs jailbreak~\cite{zou2023universal, shen2024anything, mehrotra2024tree} attribute the reasons for LLMs’ jailbreak to the target competition and generalization mismatch~\cite{wei2023jailbroken}, where the target competition refers to the competition between the LLMs’ instruction-following target and the safety target.
+In light of this, we assume that the LRMs jailbreak can also be attributed to the specific target competition.
+We delve into the generation process of LRMs and speculate that there is a reasoning target that causes LRMs to compromise safety for competition, as shown in Fig.\ref{fig:introduction} (a).

-As can be seen from Figure \ref{fig:introduction} (b), the length of the reasoning chain of the rewritten questions, the number of conjunctions, and the number of entities all increase.
-This shows that more concrete questions will give the model's preference to the reasoning target.
-Based on this, we further design a jailbreak attack method which rewrites the malicious question to be more concrete.
-By doing this, the reasoning target when LRMs respond is strengthened, and thus LRMs prioritize reasoning goals rather than safety requirements and finally output unsafe content, as shown in Figure \ref{fig:introduction} (c).